Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

-I’ve personally tested out all five of Medical Guardian’s systems, and I’ve found that the MGMini Lite is one of the best choices for seniors with dementia.
-It’s a simple bracelet-style device that straps onto your wrist and has one large button on the front, as well as a two-way speaker.
+I’ve personally tested all five of Medical Guardian’s systems, and I’ve found that the MGMini Lite is one of the best choices for seniors with dementia.
+It’s a simple bracelet-style device that straps onto your wrist and has one large button on the front, plus a two-way speaker.
 It’s very simple, so there’s not much to remember.
-The button even has a bright blue ring that lights up when pressed so you’ll know that you’ve done it correctly.
+The button even has a bright blue ring that lights up when pressed, so you’ll know that you’ve done it correctly.
 The MGMini Lite is small and lightweight, so I often forgot I was wearing it.
-This is perfect for those with dementia; the less irritating or noticeable the system is, the less likely the user is to take it off.
+It is perfect for those with dementia; the less irritating or noticeable the system is, the less likely the user is to take it off.

-I tested out this waterproof device in different locations at various times of day and night, and I was typically able to connect with an agent at the Medical Guardian monitoring center in less than 20 seconds.
-I will say, it took a full minute to reach someone when I tested the system in my home.
+I tested the waterproof device in different locations at various times of day and night, and I was typically able to connect with an agent at the Medical Guardian monitoring center in less than 20 seconds.
+It took a full minute to reach someone when I tested the system in my home though.
 I don’t have great Verizon reception (which MGMini Lite runs on) at my house, so that was likely why.
 Otherwise, I had no trouble using the system.
-You’ll want to make sure you have solid Verizon service in your area before purchasing.
+Make sure you have solid Verizon service in your area before purchasing.

 One of my favorite features for caregivers and loved ones is the MyGuardian mobile app.
-Through this app, you can monitor the user’s location, check the device’s status and power level, see a history of emergency calls placed, create a care plan, and more.
-This is especially useful if your loved one has dementia.
-If you can’t get in touch with them, you can easily check in on them through the app.
-I used the app to track my system and create a call chain of the people I wanted to be contacted in case of an emergency.
+Through the app, you can monitor the user’s location, check the device’s status and power level, see a history of emergency calls placed, create a care plan, and more.
+It is especially useful if your loved one has dementia.
+If you can’t contact them, you can easily check in on them through the app.
+I used the app to track my system and create a call chain of the people I wanted to contact in case of an emergency.
 The app was simple to navigate and easy to use.

 Battery Life

-The MGMini Lite has a 36-hour battery life, which falls short of comparable wearable devices from LifeFone and MobileHelp, but it’s still pretty solid.
-I tested the MGMini Lite over the course of a week, and I only needed to charge it five times.
+The MGMini Lite has a 36-hour battery life.
+That falls short of comparable wearable devices from LifeFone and MobileHelp, but it’s still pretty solid.
+I tested the MGMini Lite for a week, and I only needed to charge it five times.
 I found it easiest to wear the device throughout the day and charge it when I went to sleep.
 Since I kept the charger by my bed, I was still able to reach the button if there was an emergency in the middle of the night.

 The one thing I didn’t like was the charging time.
-When I tried to charge the device during the day, it was painfully slow to get the device from zero to 100 percent.
+When I tried to charge the device during the day, it was painfully slow to get it from 0 to 100 percent.
 It took just over three hours.
-I will say, a few hours is pretty standard for mobile medical alert systems, but it feels long.
+A few hours is pretty standard for mobile medical alert systems, but it feels long.

 Pricing

 Looking for an in-home system?
-You can choose from cellular and landline options starting at $32.95 per month.
-Just know that with in-home systems, if your loved one wanders away from home, they won’t be able to use their system, and you won’t be able to track their location.
+You can choose from cellular and landline options starting at $32.95 monthly.
+Just know that with in-home systems, if your loved one wanders away from home, they won’t be able to use their system and you won’t be able to track their location.

 The fall detection works very well — almost too well at times.
-My grandma, who owns a Medical Guardian system, has experienced many instances when her system thinks she has fallen but she hasn’t.
+My grandma, who owns a Medical Guardian system, has experienced many instances in which her system thinks she has fallen, but she hasn’t.
 Luckily, she can just let the operator know that it was a false alarm.
-However, this is something important to note if it would be confusing or stressful for your loved one with dementia.
+It’s important to note if it would be confusing or stressful for your loved one with dementia.
 During testing, the MGMini Lite detected my simulated fall correctly around 70 percent of the time.

 Did You Know?
-Roughly one in four adults over 65 suffers a fall each year.2
+Roughly 1 in 4 adults over 65 suffers a fall each year.2

 -